miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 than ever).
 He was a very smart guy, but he was also a very insecure guy.
 I learned so much from him about gatekeepers.

-In the years since, I've learned that very similar behavior has his emanates from anther personality type who can't walk the walk at all.
+In the years since, I've learned that very similar behavior as his emanates from anther personality type who can't walk the walk at all.
 Claw could walk the walk, maybe 50% of the time.
 Gatekeepers keep gates for a reason.
 They can.
 The other type?
 Call them the posers.
 They cheat and look for loopholes, and